esm-tools/esm_tools/docs/workflow.rst

 Keywords to define a new workflow phase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To define a new phase, the following keywords and mappings (key/value pairs) are available:
+To define a new phase, the following keywords and mappings (key/value pairs) are available.
+(Keywords that are indicated with ``< >`` need to be adapted by the user.)

 ====================================================== ============ =========================== ==========================================================
 Keyword                                                Mandatory    Default value               Function
 ====================================================== ============ =========================== ==========================================================
-  workflow                                             yes          --                          Chapter headline in a runscript or configuration section,
+  **workflow**                                         yes          --                          Chapter headline in a runscript or configuration section,
                                                                                                 indicating that an alterations to the standard workflow will be defined here.